 ESPN’s Chad Ford was the first to report the news.

-The 7-foot Maker was able to convince the NBA that he should eligible based on the rule that requires a player to be 19 years old and one year removed from high school before declaring for the draft.
+The 7-foot Maker was able to convince the NBA that he should eligible based on the rule that requires a player to be 19 years old during the year of the draft and one year removed from high school before declaring for the draft.
 Maker played a post-graduate year this season at Orangeville Prep in Ontario.

 He has said he intends to hire an agent, meaning he will lose his college eligibility.
 Most draft analysts have Maker being a late first-round selection.